ijsf/mtadocs/README.md

 Files and directories were then manually pruned to retain core documentation and remove any third-party or unrelated documentation.

-After conversion to separate files and directories, the following rules were applied to each (Mediawiki syntax) file:
+After conversion to separate files and directories, the following rules were applied to each (Mediawiki syntax) file (all below commands assume OS X):

 * Spaces converted to underscore (_).
 * Back slashes (\) converted to forward slashes (/).